 Have you ever bought a cheap stock, which later got cheaper and cheaper?
 If yes, then you might already have met with- Value traps.

-Value traps are those stocks which may seem like a value stock because of their cheap valuation.
-However, in actual, they are garbage stocks.
-Unlike value stocks, these value traps do not have true potential to give good returns to their investors and that’s why their price keeps on declining for a continued period of time.
+Value traps are those stocks that may seem like a value stock because of their cheap valuation.
+However, in actuality, they are garbage stocks.
+Unlike value stocks, these value traps do not have true potential to give good returns to their investors and that’s why their price keeps on declining for a continuous period of time.

 Why do investors fall in value trap?

 There are some stocks which may appear cheap because they are trading at a low valuation metrics such as PE, price to book value ratio, cash flow ratio, etc.

 The bargain hunters keep an eagle eye on these stocks as they appear cheaper compared to their historical valuation or relative to the market.

 These investors buy these stocks at a low price considering them as a value stock.
 However, the problem arises when the price keeps on dropping for an extended duration of time.

 Here, instead of purchasing a value stock, the investor has fallen for a value trap.